-Hypomethalytion of regions near HBV integration sites effectively detected by a low pass sequencing strategy in cell-free WGBS data
+Hypomethalytion of regions near HBV integration sites effectively detected by a low-pass sequencing strategy in cell-free WGBS data

-Considering the dispersive and limited genomic regions represented by cfDNA fragments, particularly in patients with early stage HCC, long-range methylation around HBV integaration sites (MethylHBV5K) was applied to measure the methylation status of cfDNA in the five cfDNA samples at medium sequencing volume (each composed of approximately 58M reads).
+Considering the dispersive and limited genomic regions represented by cfDNA fragments, particularly in patients with early stage HCC, long-range methylation around HBV integaration sites (MethylHBV5K) was applied to measure the methylation status of cfDNA in the five cfDNA samples at high-depth sequencing volume (each composed of approximately 58M reads).
 As expected, MethylHBV5K was much lower in the HCC patient (49.85%) compared to healthy individual, chronic hepatitis and cirrhosis (72.72%, 71.58% and 71.92%; Table S1; Fig S1A).
-To determine the effective small sequencing depth, we randomly sampled 1M to 10M mappable reads from each sequencing dataset and caculated MethylHBV5K respectively (Methods).
-As predicted, when we used more sequencing reads, MethylHBV5K was closer to the value calculated using total sequencing reads.
+To determine the effective small sequencing depth, we randomly sampled 1M to 10M mappable reads from each sequencing dataset and calculated permuted MethylHBV5K respectively (Methods).
+As predicted, when we used more sequencing reads, permuted MethylHBV5K was closer to the value calculated using total sequencing reads.
 The correlation coefficient between the methylation level from low-pass WGBS and total WGBS data saturates when using 5M or more reads (Fig 2A, Fig S4).
 The correlation coefficient at permulated regions between 5M resampling reads and all sequencing reads was above 0.77 (Pearson’s correlation coefficient, Fig 2, Fig S4), and methylation level remained consistent after resampling 100-times (CV is 3.8%, 4.5%, 2.4%, 3.0%, 5.1% for D1, D2, D3, D4 and D5, respectively, Fig S4).
 In summary, we demonstrate that 5M mappable reads without redundancy in low-pass WGBS is a reliable approach to evaluate the methylation level of cfDNA samples in the long-range mode.